The Little Office of the Blessed Virgin Mary

 The Magnificat.

-2. And my spirit rejoices * in God my Savior.
+47. And my spirit hath rejoiced * in God my Savior.

-3. Because he has regarded the lowliness of his handmaid; * for, behold, henceforth all generations shall call me blessed.
+48. Because he hath regarded the humility of his handmaid; * for behold from henceforth all generations shall call me blessed.

-4. Because he who is mighty has done great things for me, * and holy is his name.
+49. Because he that is mighty, hath done great things to me; * and holy is his name.

-5. And his mercy is from generation to generation * on those who fear him.
+50. And his mercy is from generation unto generations, * to them that fear him.

-6. He has shown might with his arm, * he has scattered the proud in the conceits of their heart.
+51. He hath shewed might in his arm: * he hath scattered the proud in the conceit of their heart.

-7. He has put down the mighty from their thrones, * and has exalted the lowly.
+52. He hath put down the mighty from their seat, * and hath exalted the humble.

-8. He has filled the hungry with good things, * and the rich he has sent away empty.
+53. He has filled the hungry with good things, * and the rich he hath sent empty away.

-9. He has given help to Israel, his servant, * mindful of his mercy.
+54. He hath received Israel his servant, * being mindful of his mercy.

-10. Even as he spoke to our fathers, * to Abraham and to his posterity forever.
+55. As he spoke to our fathers, * to Abraham and to his seed for ever.

 Lord have mercy.
 Christ have mercy.
 Lord have mercy.